FAQ

 We recommend that verify your account settings and if the problem persists to contact your VoIP service provider.

-Error ‘404 Not Found’ indicates that the server had definite information that the user does not exist in the specified domain.
+Error ‘404 Not Found’ indicates that the server has definite information that the user does not exist in the specified domain.
 We recommend that you ensure you have entered a valid username or telephone number and try again.

-Error ‘407 Proxy authentication required’ indicates that the client must now authenticate itself with the proxy. this error is normal in networks where authorization is enabled (most networks) and can occur once per SIP request and is generated by the network.
+Error’ ‘407 Proxy authentication required’ indicates that the client must now authenticate itself with the proxy. this error is normal in networks where authorization is enabled (most networks) and can occur once per SIP request and is generated by the network.
 If you are continuously getting this error, either you have entered incorrect login information (username/password), or your account has not been provisioned or set up properly.

 If you are using one of our retail products, verify that your account credentials have been properly entered.
 If the problem persists, we recommend that you follow up with your VoIP service provider.